Leadwerks/Documentation/downloadsmanager.md

 To download an asset, click on the item thumbnail and the detail view will appear.
 Press the **Install** button to download and install the item into the current project.

+If you are not already logged into your Leadwerks account, you will be prompted to do so in the [account window](accountwindow.md).

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/downloadsmanager2.png?raw=true)

 ## Side Panel